-When a student seeks to enroll in the district for the first time, the board may consider whether the student meets the district's standards of conduct and behavior.
-The board will consider non-school records and the student's disciplinary records in any school in which the student was previously enrolled.
+When a student seeks to enroll in the district for the first time, the board may consider whether the student meets the district’s standards of conduct and behavior.
+The board will consider non-school records and the student’s disciplinary records in any school in which the student was previously enrolled.
 The board will consider these records as they relate to the adjudication of delinquency in any jurisdiction for violent crimes, unlawful use or possession of weapons, or unlawful sale of drugs.

-If the board does not allow the student to enroll based on his/her record, the board will notify the student's parent/legal guardian.
-The board will give the student a hearing and other procedural rights in accordance with administrative rule JKE-R (Expulsion).
+If the board does not allow the student to enroll based on his/her record, the board will notify the student’s parent/legal guardian.
+The board will give the student a hearing and other procedural rights in accordance with administrative rule JKE-R, Expulsion of Students.

-The bar to enrollment applies for a maximum of one year.
+The bar to enrollment applies for a maximum of one (1) year.
 After the bar is lifted, the student may reapply.